quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 Solving the Schrödinger equation we get that:

 $$
 E(n) = -\frac{R_{X}}{n^{2}} \qquad r_{n}=n^{2}a_{X}
 $$

 where $n$ is the principal quantum number and the important information here is that the ground state with $n=1$ has the largest binding energy and smallest radius.
 Instead excited states with $n>1$ are less strongly bound and have larger radius.

 We also need to know that $R_X$ tends to increase and $a_X$ tends to decrease as $Eg$ (Energy gap) increases.
-Thus In insulators with band gap greater than about $5eV$, $a_X$ becomes comparable to the unit cell size and the Wannier-Mott model is no longer valid because the radius become too small.
+Thus in insulators with band gap greater than about $5eV$, $a_X$ becomes comparable to the unit cell size and the Wannier-Mott model is no longer valid because the radius become too small.

-Free excitons are commonly found in semiconductors with direct band gaps, like GaAs.
+Free excitons are commonly found in semiconductors with direct band gaps, like $GaAs$.
 When vertical transitions occur, they generate an electron-hole pair, where both the electron and hole have matching $k$ vectors.
 For excitons to form, it's essential that the electron's group velocity ($v_e$) and the hole's group velocity ($v_h$) are identical.
 This requirement is crucial to ensure that the electron and hole can effectively move together as a bound pair.
 The group velocity for an electron or hole within a band can be calculated using the following equation:

 $$
 v_{g} = \frac{1}{\hbar}  \frac{\partial{E}}{\partial{k}}
 $$

 At the zone center, bands have a flat or zero gradient.
 Consequently, when there's a direct transition occurring at $k=0$ in a direct gap semiconductor, it results in exciton formation.
 These transitions at $k=0$ are associated with a photon energy equal to the semiconductor's bandgap ($Eg$).
-As a result, we observing a pronounced excitonic effect in the spectral range near the fundamental gap.
+As a result, we observe a pronounced excitonic effect in the spectral range near the fundamental gap.

-The energy of the exciton created in a direct transition at $k=0$ is equal to the energy required to create the electron-hole pair, namely $E_g$, less the binding energy due to the Coulomb interaction , which is given by:
+The energy of the exciton created in a direct transition at $k=0$ is equal to the energy required to create the electron-hole pair, namely $E_g$, minus the binding energy due to the Coulomb interaction , which is given by:

 $$
 \Delta E(n) = E_{g} -\frac{R_{X}}{n^{2}}